Disease Guide ·Lymphoma (Cancer) ·2026

 Lymphoma in Dogs - symptoms, vet costs & insurance

-Lymphoma is one of the most common cancers in dogs — chemotherapy costs $3,000-$10,000 and is the only treatment that meaningfully extends life.
-Without chemo, most dogs survive just 1-2 months after diagnosis.
-With the standard CHOP protocol, median survival reaches 12-14 months.
-It strikes suddenly, often in otherwise healthy middle-aged dogs.
+Lymphoma is one of the most common cancers in dogs - chemotherapy costs $3,000-$10,000 and is the only treatment that extends life.
+Without chemo, survival is 1-2 months.
+With CHOP protocol, median survival reaches 12-14 months.
+Often strikes healthy middle-aged dogs.

 Lymphoma (Cancer) - vet costs and insurance